-Once upon a time, in the summer of ’93, I lay in the hammock in our garden with a blue jotter and penned the meandering foundational chapters of The Nice Adventures Of Derek The Homosexual Gerbil.
+Once upon a time, in the summer of ’93, I lay in the hammock in our garden with a blue jotter and penned the meandering foundational chapters of The Nice Adventures of Derek the Homosexual Gerbil.

 And Derek has been tailing me ever since, those deviant stories proving a compelling focal point for me to express a huge range of ideas, views, traumas and high drama.
-The novel that is emerging is a wild undertaking of post-modern nerve-tingling introspection and silliness.
+The novel that is emerging is a wild undertaking of modernist nerve-tingling introspection and silliness.

 I have attempted to (mostly retrospectively) document the creation of this thing, without giving away too many spoilers.
-The following is a link to a ‘making of’ page about the making of The Nice Adventures Of Derek The Homosexual Gerbil:
+The following is a link to a ‘making of’ page about the making of The Nice Adventures of Derek the Homosexual Gerbil: